IUD (Intrauterine Device for Birth Control)

 IUDs are only available by prescription and must be properly inserted by a health care professional.
 A pelvic exam is required to insert an IUD.
 The IUD is inserted into the uterus long as she is not pregnant.

 The woman must check her IUD every month to be sure that it is still in place.
+The woman with an IUD in place will still have normal menstrual periods, although some women notice that flow is heavier.
+Other women, especially those with a hormone-releasing IUD, may have lighter flow.
 Sometimes, the uterus expels (pushes out) the IUD.
 Expulsions may not cause any specific symptoms and can be overlooked.
-In addition to the woman checking the IUD, the device must also be checked periodically by a health care professional.
+In addition to the woman checking the IUD, the device must also be checked periodically by a health-care professional.

 Find out what women really need.